Green energy plans are a good choice if you want to be more environmentally friendly.

 Whilst these developments have severely restricted the number of green energy plans available to consumers, a number of energy suppliers continue to offer environmentally friendly tariffs.

-Green energy plans
+Dual fuel green energy plans

 * The percentage of overall fuel mix from renewable energy sources. ** Does the plan promise to match your usage with 100% renewable energy.